-Gabriel Cheong, a graduate of Northeastern Law School, is the owner of a small family law firm in Boston.
+Gabriel Cheong is the owner of a small family law firm.
 In this episode, Gabriel explains how his use of technology and fixed fees maximizes time spent on his clients' legal dilemmas.
 He mixes traditional litigation with mediation, conciliation, and guardian ad litem.
 With this kind of work, Gabriel experiences emotional ups and downs.
 Yet he observes that they’re two sides of the same coin.
 After all, his job is to help clients whose lives are being torn apart.
+Gabriel is a graduate of Northeastern Law School.

 From LawHub, this is I Am The Law, a podcast where we talk with lawyers about their jobs to shed light on how they fit into the larger legal ecosystem.
 In this episode, Aaron Taylor interviews the owner of a small family law firm who discusses how he runs an efficient practice.